Jennifer Stone

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Projects available to Honours and HDR students
+Projects available to HDR students

 Evidence synthesis methodology

 One research program centres around bias assessment and adjustment methods in meta-analysis.
 This involves developing and refining techniques to identify and address various sources of bias that can affect the results of meta-analyses.
-By enhancing the accuracy and reliability of meta-analytic findings, researchers can improve the quality of evidence and inform evidence-based decision-making in various domains.

-Predatory publishing/ Journalology
+Predatory publishing/ journalology

 Communicating healthcare science